The SQL Automation Pack costs $4,995 and is licensed per build agent.

 How do I license it?

 It depends on how you're using the integration tools.
-For more information on using the SQL Automation Pack, this support article may answer your questions
+For more information on SQL Automation Pack licensing, see the FAQ.

 Our continuous integration and continuous delivery whitepapers